 Under certain circumstances, as ordered by a Judge of Probate Court, Georgia law authorizes involuntary evaluation of persons proved to be suffering from mental illness or drug or alcohol addiction.

-In crisis situations, and sometimes in certain other instances, the law allows the Probate Judge to order a person to be apprehended by the Sheriff or his deputy on the basis of a Two-Party Affidavit and delivered to a hospital for evaluation by a doctor or other appropriate medical personnel to determine whether in his or her opinion involuntary treatment is necessary or advisable.
+In crisis situations, and sometimes in certain other instances, the law allows the Probate Judge to order a person to be apprehended by the Sheriff or his deputy on the basis of a Two-Party Affidavit, both of whom have had the opportunity to observe the demeanor and conduct by actually seeing the person within the preceding 48 hours, and delivered to a hospital for evaluation by a doctor or other appropriate medical personnel to determine whether in his or her opinion involuntary treatment is necessary or advisable.

 Patients and persons who are Proposed Patients (people who are the subject of involuntary treatment proceedings) have certain rights in connection with the legal procedures and with the treatment itself.
 These rights are specified by statute.
 Many other due process protections are built into involuntary treatment proceedings as well.